 PHI 101 INTRODUCTION TO PHILOSOPHY I (3 cr.)
 Introduces a broad spectrum of philosophical problems and perspectives with an emphasis on the systematic questioning of basic assumptions about meaning, knowledge, reality, and values.
 Part I of II.
 Lecture 3 hours per week.
-Prerequisites: ENF 3 or ENG 111 co-requisite.
+Prerequisites: A placement of ENF 3 or ENG 111 co-requisite.

 PHI 111 LOGIC I (3 cr.)
 Introduces inductive and deductive reasoning, with an emphasis on common errors and fallacies.
 Lecture 3 hours per week.
-Prerequisites: ENF 3 or ENG 111 co-requisite.
+Prerequisites: A placement of ENF 3 or ENG 111 corequisite.

 PHI 220 ETHICS (3 cr.)
 Provides a systematic study of representative ethical systems.
 Lecture 3 hours per week.
-Prerequisites: ENF 3 or ENG 111 corequisite.
+Prerequisites: A placement of ENF 3 or ENG 111 co-requisite.